 Meanwhile, Danielle suggests trying to sweeten drinking from a bottle by using breastmilk.
 "Try putting [baby] on your breast first, then slip the bottle in," she suggest.
 "He might chew on it for a bit, but then he should start sucking.
 It may take three or four [tries], but he can then realize what the bottle is for."

 4. Be Patient

-Getting a baby to drink from a bottle will take a little persistence, Circle of Moms generally agree.
+Getting a baby to drink from a bottle will take a little persistence, moms generally agree.
 "It took me two months and about 10 different bottles to get my baby girl to feed out of a bottle," Victoria W. reports.
 "I found the flat nipples worked in the end, but it was just perseverance.
 Just keep trying, you will get there!"
 Ali B. says it took her a year to get one of her children to bottle feed.
 "All I can say is keep trying, be patient."

 5. Skip Ahead to a Cup

 If you're not having any luck with a bottle, then by all means offer a cup.
 Sarah M. shares that a friend's daughter would never take a bottle, even when she was little; she would only take a Nuk sippy cup.
 Christina P. also chose that route, noting that her daughter won't take a bottle but will drink out of a sippy cup, or even a regular cup.
 Francesca S. says she tried every make and model of bottles, but her 10-month-old daughter drinks best out of a cup with a straw.
 "She loves the novelty of it.
 She has been doing that since 4 months old," she says.

 6. Ask For Help